genexuslabs/GeneXus-KBBuilder-Shared-Library/README.md

 Contributions to the GeneXus-KBBuilder-Shared-Library are not currently being accepted.
 However, you are welcome to use this repository as inspiration for your own projects or to adapt the scripts for your specific needs.

-If you have any suggestions or feedback, feel free to reach out via the contact information provided below.

 Thank you for your understanding!

 ## License